-Upper West Success's organization supports the delivery of the educational program.
+The school organization supports the delivery of the educational program.

-- Through the Network, the school has put in place an administrative structure with staff, operational systems and procedures that allow it to carry out the academic program.

-- The school is safe and orderly.

-- The school has an abundance of resources.
+- With the assistance of Uncommon, the school has put in place an administrative structure with staff, operational systems and procedures that allows it to carry out the academic program. - The school is safe and orderly. - The school has sufficient resources to carry out the academic program.